mavaladezt/edX_IBM_Python_Data_Science/README.md

 ## Problem Statement

 #=================================<br>
-#I made this project as soon as I learned how to program in python.
-A lot of the code is inefficient since I didn't knew a lot of functions, numpy and pandas.<br>
+#I made this project as soon as I learned how to program in python.<br>
+#A lot of the code is inefficient since I didn't knew a lot of functions, numpy and pandas.<br>
 #=================================<br>

 Analyze non-emergency 'Housing and Building' complaints reported to the 311 system in NY.<br>